-Retiree Hea Ithcare Tier Hire Date Pension Defined Benefit Retiree Healthcare (Medical/Dental) VEBA (2) Police Tier 1 Before August 4, 2013, or rehired former Tier 1 who did not take a return of contributions (1) "Classic" membership with CalPERS/reciprocal agency hired on or after June 18, 2017 (1) Tier 1 Medical/Dental Opt-In (3) Police Tier 1 Rehire • Rehired former Tier 1 who did not take a return of contribution rehired or reinstated on or after August 4, 2013 and June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Police Tier 1 Classic • "Classic" membership with CalPERS/reciprocal agency hired between August 4, 2013 and June 18, 2017 ^{(1) (4)} Tier 1 Medical/Dental Mandatory (4) Fire Tier 1 Before January 2, 2015 or Former Tier 1 who did not take a return of contributions (1) "Classic" membership with CalPERS/reciprocal agency hired on or after June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Fire Tier 1 Rehire • Rehired former Tier 1 who did not take a return of contribution rehired or reinstated on or after August 4, 2013 and June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Fire Tier 1 Classic • "Classic" membership with CalPERS/reciprocal agency hired between January 2, 2015 and June 18, 2017 (1) Tier 1 Medical/Dental Mandatory (4) Police Tier 2 • On or after August 4, 2013 Tier 2 Medical/Dental Mandatory (4) Fire Tier 2 • On or after January 2, 2015 Tier 2 Medical/Dental Mandatory (4) 2 (1) Employees in these Tiers are responsible for 50% of the amortization costs for having any prior years of service in Tier 2 changed to Tier 1.
-(2) The City is in the process of implementing a defined contribution Voluntary Employees' Beneficiary Association (VEBA) for retiree healthcare, subject to approval by the IRS.
-Unrepresented employees may be eligible to opt in to the VEBA but will not be eligible to make ongoing contributions to the VEBA.
-(3) Employees in these Tiers will be provided a one-time irrevocable election to remain in the defined benefit retiree healthcare (medical and dental) plan or opt in to the defined contribution VEBA.
-(4) Employees in these Tiers will be mandatorily placed into the VEBA once it is implemented.
+Retiree Hea Ithcare Tier Hire Date Pension Defined Benefit Retiree Healthcare (Medical/Dental) VEBA (2) Police Tier 1 Before August 4, 2013, or rehired former Tier 1 who did not take a return of contributions (1) "Classic" membership with CalPERS/reciprocal agency hired on or after June 18, 2017 (1) Tier 1 Medical/Dental Opt-In (3) Police Tier 1 Rehire • Rehired former Tier 1 who did not take a return of contribution rehired or reinstated on or after August 4, 2013 and June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Police Tier 1 Classic • "Classic" membership with CalPERS/reciprocal agency hired between August 4, 2013 and June 18, 2017 ^{(1) (4)} Tier 1 Medical/Dental Mandatory (4) Fire Tier 1 Before January 2, 2015 or Former Tier 1 who did not take a return of contributions (1) "Classic" membership with CalPERS/reciprocal agency hired on or after June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Fire Tier 1 Rehire • Rehired former Tier 1 who did not take a return of contribution rehired or reinstated on or after August 4, 2013 and June 18, 2017 (1) Tier 1 Medical/Dental Opt-In Fire Tier 1 Classic • "Classic" membership with CalPERS/reciprocal agency hired between January 2, 2015 and June 18, 2017 (1) Tier 1 Medical/Dental Mandatory (4) Police Tier 2 • On or after August 4, 2013 Tier 2 Medical/Dental Mandatory (4) Fire Tier 2 • On or after January 2, 2015 Tier 2 Medical/Dental Mandatory (4) Notes (1) (2) (3) (4) Employees in these Tiers are responsible for 50% of service in Tier 2 changed to Tier 1.
+The City is in the process of implementing a define Association (VEBA) for retiree healthcare, subject to be eligible to opt in to the VEBA but will not be eligible Employees in these Tiers will be provided a one-time retiree healthcare (medical and dental) plan or opt in Employees in these Tiers will be mandatorily placed ned contribut approval by the le to make on irrevocable e to the define ion Voluntary Employe the IRS.
+Unrepresented of going contributions to to election to remain in the d contribution VEBA. ees' Beneficiary employees may he VEBA. defined benefit